GSA-TTS/10x-website/projects/03-investing-in-science-medicine-environment.md

 ### Response and tracking of sewer spills

 There are tens of thousands of sewage spills each year, a disproportionate number of which impact disadvantaged communities.
-While states are required to report sewage spills, there wasn’t a way to do so electronically.
+While states are required to report sewage spills, there wasn't a way to do so electronically.
 10x designed a user-friendly way for local and state governments to report sewage spills.

 ### Risk assessments for cancer therapies